HackBinghamtonArchives/Intermediate-Git-Tutorial/git_stash/README.md

 # git stash

-temporarily stashes the changes you've made in your working directory, so you can work on something else
+Temporarily stashes the changes you've made in your working directory, so you can work on something else

 ## Usage
 ```bash